 Supporting your community

 Communities around Britain are finding ways to cope and build resilience, especially by mobilising volunteer support to assist the most vulnerable.
-Many local authorities are coordinating volunteering in their area, plus there is national coordination by British Red Cross and NHS Volunteer Responders.
-You may also have local community organisations and voluntary groups who are currently looking for extra volunteer support.
-This is a good time to be building stronger links with other local groups and providing mutual support especially as we start to look to the future.
+Many local authorities are coordinating initiatives, and you may have local community groups that are looking for extra volunteer support.
+This is a good time to build stronger links and consider working together longer term.

 Promoting home schooling and activities

-For example, you could promote rail-related information and resources on your website, or social media, or promote a call out for people in your area to submit art or writing on a community rail or local theme, like favourite train trips or views.
-There’s some great examples out there already which you can find on our website.
+For example, you can promote rail-related information and resources on your website, or social media, or promote a call out for people in your area to submit art or writing on a community rail or local theme, like favourite train trips or views.
+See these great examples on our website.

 Supporting rail partners

-Our partners in rail and local government are facing huge challenges to keep basic services going, to serve key workers and support vulnerable people.
-Many of our usual contacts are being redeployed, or having to deal with other, pressing priorities.
-We’re therefore encouraging all our members to be as supportive and considerate as possible, and consider if you can use our team as a first port of call for your query.
-At the same time, keep following your partners’ updates, to see if there’s anything you can promote or support.
+Our partners in rail and local government are facing huge challenges.
+We encourage all our members to be as supportive and patient as possible, and consider if you can use our team as a first port of call for your query.
+At the same time, keep following partners’ updates, to see if there’s anything you can promote or support.

-Also see NCVO guidance for the third sector.
+NCVO has specific guidance for the third sector.
 NCVO’s advice includes carefully managing your finances during this time; please talk to our team if you have any worries about your financial security.

-Please also make sure you’re signed up to our email bulletin, now being issued every Wednesday, for further advice on adapting and coping, plus updates on our member services and events, most of which are being adjusted as needed and continued.
-You can also keep in touch with us on Twitter and Facebook, and use our Facebook groups to chat to other members.
+Please also make sure you’re signed up to our email bulletin, issued every Wednesday, for further advice on adapting, plus updates on our services and events.
+You can also keep in touch on Twitter and Facebook.